lsmor/snake-fury/exercises/refactor-2.md

 ### Step 2: Did you spot the pattern!
 That's a monad!

+In this step we are going to define the `State` monad and a justification of it based on the previous pattern we've introduced.
+We are covering the foloowing topics

+- There is a clear pattern introduced in Step 1
+- The previous refactor has some problems
+- What is the `State` monad?
+- How does it help to make better code?

 We are verging to the part in which we use monads.
 The previous refactor has been difficult, but hopefully the function `move` now is clearer than before (If it isn't check the solution).
 On the way you've probably spotted a pattern: we are using always functions with almost the same structure: `some_function :: some_arguments -> GameState -> (Result, GameState)` (forget about `BoardInfo` and other arguments an let's focus on the last part of the signature.).
-These funtions always work the same way, they take some arguments, the game state and produce the updated game state and a result (a `Point`, a `DeltaBoard`, etc...).
+These funtions always work the same way: they take some arguments, the game state and produce the updated game state and a result (a `Point`, a `DeltaBoard`, etc...).

 Probably, In the previous step you've found yourself manually unpacking calls to this functions to use the updated state elsewhere.
 For example, I got something similar to this: